NAME AND PURPOSE

 Section 1.
 Eligibility.

-Any member in good standing of The Florida Bar interested in the purposes of this section is eligible for membership upon application and payment of this section's annual dues.
+Any member in good standing of The Florida Bar interested in the purposes of this section is eligible for membership on application and payment of this section's annual dues.
 Any member who ceases to be a member of The Florida Bar in good standing will automatically be removed from this section.

 Section 2.
 Administrative Year.